How to be Involved in NHA

 Co-Chairs:

-Samantha Quinn, POET / John Ferland, ORPC / Brenda Langley, Oregon State University/Pacific Marine Energy Center
+Samantha Quinn, POET / Brenda Langley, Oregon State University & Pacific Marine Energy Center / Kristi Terrasa, C-Power

 The following Working Groups are open to all MEC participants – Contact Kelly Rogers at kelly@hydro.org to sign up:

-• Marine Energy Priorities: Co-Leads: Jonathan Colby, Streamwise Development / Walter Schurtenberger, Hydrokinetic Energy Corp
+• Marine Energy Priorities: Co-Leads: Walter Schurtenberger, Hydrokinetic Energy Corp / Wesley Williams, University of North Carolina - Charlotte

-• Advocacy: Co-Leads: George Bonner, Coastal Studies Institute / Chris Lee, Tidal Energy Corp
+• Advocacy: Co-Leads: Ryan Davidson, CalWave Power Technologies, Inc. / Chris Lee, Tidal Energy Corp

 Supporting NHA Staff: Kelly Rogers